Inorganic Chemistry of the Transition Metals

 Electronic Structure

-The electronic structure of transition metals is characterized by the presence of d electrons.
-These electrons are located in the d orbitals, which are located between the n and n-1 orbitals.
-The number of d electrons determines the oxidation state of the metal, and the energy of the d orbitals determines the reactivity of the metal.
+The electronic structure of transition metals is defined by the presence of d electrons in the d orbitals, situated between the n and (n-1) energy levels.
+The number of d electrons dictates the metal's oxidation state, while the energy of the d orbitals influences its reactivity.

 Coordination Chemistry

-Coordination chemistry is the study of the interactions between transition metals and ligands.
-Ligands are molecules or ions that can donate electrons to the metal ion.
-The interaction between the metal ion and the ligands forms a coordination complex.
+Coordination chemistry studies the interactions between transition metals and ligands – molecules or ions donating electrons to the metal ion.
+This interaction forms a coordination complex.

 Equipment and Techniques